Bachelor of Science in Entrepreneurial Studies Degree

 - Finding funding to bring new ideas to life

-Entrepreneurship generally means striking out on one’s own to solve problems.
-As a bachelor’s in entrepreneurship degree student, you will be taught coursework that prepares you to be well-rounded in business in general.
+Entrepreneurship generally involves striking out on one’s own to solve problems.
+As an entrepreneurial studies major, you will be taught coursework that can prepare you to be well-rounded in any business field.
 An entrepreneur usually oversees all aspects of their business, especially in early stages.
-As a graduate with a business degree in entrepreneurship, you will focus on understanding business practices from the ground up.
+As a graduate of this program, you will have been taught to understand business practices from the ground up.

 Coursework in the entrepreneurial studies degree focuses on: